petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Break lines in a Git-friendly way

-This advice is not unique to cloud-based LaTeX editing, but it's worth mentioning anyway.
+This advice is not unique to cloud-based editing, but it's worth mentioning anyway.
 When writing documents that will be versioned with Git, make sure to break lines properly